Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= 3.6.6 =
+- Added the sdm_downloads_description filter to the description output.
+Other plugins can apply customization to the description output using this hook.

 = 3.6.5 =
 - Added a new feature to allow easy copying/cloning of your existing download item.
 Useful if you are trying to create a lot of similar downloads.
 - The list downloads from category can now accept multiple category slugs (or IDs).